 How to use a boilie dip

 Boilie dips are a great way to boost your baits just before the cast and my range of glugs can be used for just this.
-Take a smaller container, I usually use an old lid for single hook baits, and fill it with glug. the just drop your hook bait in before you cast for a quickly added boost to your hook bait.
+Take a smaller container, I usually use an old lid for single hook baits, and fill it with glug.
+Just drop your hook bait in before you cast for a quickly added boost to your hook bait.
 I usually have my next rig tied up and ready to go on the bank so just leave the bait in the dip until I’m ready to use it.

 I really like this sweetcorn one from Ourons – See it here.
 In the summer it can work well fishing a trimmed yellow wafter alongside sweetcorn with the hook baits dipped like this.